BowlerHatLLC/asconfigc/README.md

 	The password required to access the keystore used when packging the Adobe AIR application.
 If not specified, prompts for the password.

+* `--clean`

+	Clean the output directory.
+Will not build the project.

 * `-h` or `--help`

 	Print help message.